vaclavsvejcar/svejcar-dev/content/drafts/3000-01-03-extracting-case-class-field-names-with-shapeless.md

 // keyList: List[String] = List("id", "name", "surname")
 ```

 _Et voilà_.
 We got the list of field names, exactly as needed.
-But problem is that this code is bound to the `User` _case class_.
-Let's do the last thing and make the code more _generic_.
+But problem is that this code is specific to the `User` _case class_.
+So let's do the final step and make the code more _generic_.

 # Making things more generic
 Here is the code for final, generic solution: